DENNISON Surname Maps of Ireland

 Religion: Anglican: 144 (47.06%), Catholic: 85 (27.78%), Methodist: 45 (14.71%), Presbyterian: 28 (9.15%), Christian: 2 (0.65%), Other / Not Given: 2 (0.65%)

-DENNISON Surname Map in Irish in 1901
+DENNISON Surname Map in Ireland in 1901

 DENNISON in 1911

-DENNISON Surname Map in Irish in 1911
+DENNISON Surname Map in Ireland in 1911

 Woulfe Surname Index for DENNISON